InterstellarJS/PlanetTech/README.md

 Next, we call one of the noise methods with the following parameters.
 Finally, we call the download method.
 If set to true, this method downloads the images to your computer.
 The `.textureArray` variable holds the images in memory.
 The order that the textures are in is `[front,back,right,left,top,bottom]`.
 If you choose to download the images you can load them using `THREE.TextureLoader()`, and put them in the correct order PlanetTech uses.

-As shown previously we build the Sphere then set the textures or each face, add a light direction for each face, finally add our Sphere to the scene.

 ```javaScript
 const displacmentMaps = new CubeMap(2000,3,false)
 const download = false